annaesvensson/yellow-wiki/README.md

 <p align="center"><img src="wiki-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-wiki/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a wiki

 The wiki is available on your website as `http://website/wiki/`.
 To show the wiki on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new wiki page, add a new file to the wiki folder.
 Set `Title` and other [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
 Use `Tag` to group similar pages together.